QB64Official/vscode/README.md

 A VSCode extension that adds support for [QB64](https://qb64.com/).

 DISCLAIMER: This is very rough and still needs a lot of work.
+## DO NOT USE THIS VERSION.
+## INSTALL THE VERSION IN DEVELOPENENT OR MAIN

 ## Features